brainhack-school2024/ismail_project/README.md

 ## Results

-### Tools I learned during this project

-- **Meta-project**: Developing a framework while using it for the first time.
-- **Github workflow**: Demonstrating collaborative website incorporation.
-- **Project content**: Learning through student-generated project reports.

-### Results

-#### Deliverable 1: report template
+### Deliverable 1: Report Template

 You are currently reading the report template!
-Please provide feedback [here](https://github.com/yourusername/yourproject/issues/) to improve.
+Your feedback is valuable to us.
+Please provide any suggestions or improvements [here](https://github.com/yourusername/yourproject/issues/1).

-#### Deliverable 2: project gallery
+### Deliverable 2: Project Gallery

 Explore the 2020 BrainHack School project gallery [here](https://psy6983.brainhackmtl.org/project/).
+This gallery showcases a variety of projects from the BrainHack School, providing insights into different neuroscience research topics and methodologies.

-#### Deliverable 3: Instructions
+### Deliverable 3: Instructions

 To be made available soon.

-## Conclusion and acknowledgement
+## Conclusion and Acknowledgement

-The BHS team hope you will find this template helpful in documenting your project.
-Development benefitted from the feedback and ideas of BHS students over the years.
+The BrainHack School team hopes that you will find this template helpful in documenting your project.
+Development benefited from the feedback and ideas of BrainHack School students over the years.

+Your interest and feedback are crucial in refining this template further and fostering a supportive community of researchers.
+We look forward to your contributions and hope that this template proves beneficial for documenting and sharing your own projects.